LafeLabs/chaos/README.md

 1. follow the scrolls
 2. answer the questions
 3. leave a thing, take a thing
-4. write a message, read a message
+4. leave a message, take a message
 5. clean up the place

 ## Rules: